Last Updated on: 28th January 2026, 09:18 am

 “Ozempic teeth” refers to dental problems that some people experience while taking Ozempic.
 These problems include dry mouth, sensitive teeth, weak enamel, or bleeding gums.
-Ozempic can reduce saliva and change nutrition.
-Drinking water, using fluoride, eating well, and visiting the dentist often can help keep your teeth healthy.
+Ozempic may reduce saliva and change nutrition.
+Drinking water, using fluoride, eating well, and visiting the dentist often can keep your teeth healthy.

-Sometimes we take medications that help us with some systemic conditions, but at the same time can affect our mouth.
+Sometimes we take medications that help us with a systemic condition, but at the same time, they can affect our mouth.

 This is the case with Ozempic, a popular drug used to control diabetes and support weight loss.
-It works well for many people, but some users are now worried because it can cause oral health problems like dry mouth, gum issues, or sensitive teeth.
+It works well for many people, but some users are becoming worried because it could cause oral health problems like dry mouth, gum issues, or sensitive teeth.

 These problems are known as “Ozempic teeth”.
-Learning about them can help you take simple steps to protect your smile and keep your mouth healthy while using this medication.
+Learning about it can help you take simple steps to protect your smile and keep your mouth healthy while on this medication.

 Table of Contents